Thousands of creative leaders manage their agencies with Workamajig.

 For instance, when you’re gathering requirements from a client, you can also go about creating your reporting templates (i.e. simultaneous action).
 However, you can’t start work before you’ve gathered all the requirements, i.e. it’s a sequential action.

 You might not call it as such, but your organization most likely already has a project management framework in place.
 Just think of what happens when you land a new client.
-You probably have a set of rules for onboarding the client, gathering requirements, and organization teams.
+You probably have a set of rules for onboarding the client, gathering requirements, and organizing teams.

 The complete collection of all these rules would be called your organization’s “project management framework”.